 But whatever the intellectually accepted definition is now, for the purpose of this piece, I am using the all blind faith definition.

-In my past posts on this topic, I argued against the validity of the term’s all blind faith definition due to me seeing it as impossible to realistically live that way.
+In my past posts on this topic, I argued against the validity of the term’s all blind faith definition due to me seeing it as impossible to really live that way.
 Though my first post was unclear on my actual views, I cleared the misunderstanding with this one.
-At the time, my argument was based around food stuffs obtained at a store or in a restaurant.
+At the time, my argument was based on foodstuffs obtained at a store or in a restaurant.
 Air travel had not occurred to me at the time, but it fits perfectly.

 When you get on board a plane, the moment that airplane starts taxiing out to the runway, you have put your life in the hands of the pilots.
-For better or for worse, your largly out of control of your fate.
+For better or for worse, you’re largely out of control of your fate.

 As demonstrated above, there is often no real reason to have any doubt about the competency of the pilots (or the rest of the flight crew).
 This was unfortunately untrue for the passengers and flight crew of Germanwings Flight 9525, but this is a very rare situation.
 Also, a plausible situation rectified by most airlines almost immediately after the discovery of the problem (many airlines now require 2 people in the cockpit at all times).